vermiculator/fragments/src/content/vault/library/How to Be a 21st Century Marxist With Hacker Theorist McKenzie Wark.md

 ---
 author:
  - SSENSE
 title: "How to Be a 21st Century Marxist With Hacker Theorist McKenzie Wark"
 short-title: "How to Be a 21st Century Marxist With Hacker Theorist McKenzie Wark"
 full-title: "How to Be a 21st Century Marxist With Hacker Theorist McKenzie Wark"
-summary: Platforms turn our attention and information into profit and surveillance.
+summary: "Platforms turn our attention and information into profit and surveillance.
 McKenzie Wark calls the new ruling group the "vectorialist" or "hacker" class that controls information and shapes exploitation.
-She urges new language and practical solidarity to rethink class and build alternative futures.
+She urges new language and practical solidarity to rethink class and build alternative futures."
 kind: articles
 url: https://www.ssense.com/en-us/editorial/culture/how-to-be-a-21st-century-marxist-with-hacker-theorist-mckenzie-wark
 published_date: 2020-02-06